PDF-XChange Viewer, a further review

 Highlight, Cross-out and Underline Tools

-The icons on the Comment and Markup Toolbar allow
+The icons (shown on the right) on the Comment and Markup Toolbar allow

 you to highlight, cross-out or underline selected text.